-This research fulfils the dual purpose of scientific investigation and the communication of the project to the public.
-The research focuses on four aspects of the programme:
+This research fulfills the dual purpose of scientific investigation and the communication of the project to the public.
+The research focuses on four aspects of the program:

-- Planning: Drawing up integrated neighbourhood strategies for energy efficiency and implementing them as an urban development instrument.
+- Planning: Drawing up integrated neighborhood strategies for energy efficiency and implementing them as instruments of urban development.

-- Engineering and environmental science: Realising the energy targets, climate goals and benefits of energy-efficient urban redevelopment.
+- Engineering and environmental science: Realizing the energy targets, climate goals and benefits of energy-efficient urban redevelopment.

-- Political and social activities: Bringing actors together, determining interests, designing processes and coordinating implementation.
+- Political and social activities: Bringing stakeholders together, determining interests, designing processes and coordinating implementation.

 Even in the second research phase, approaches consisted mainly of interpretation of and reflection on on-site experience in the neighborhoods.
 Analysis of reference, representative and focus projects will be used not only quantitatively but qualitatively.
 The interpretation of existing project materials will remain open for additions through questionnaires per mail or telephone, as well as in-person visits.